2017 NFL Draft: Fantasy football recap of Round 1

 8) RB Christian McCaffrey, Carolina Panthers

 Few players, let alone rookies, are as versatile as McCaffrey.
 He can play from anywhere on the field and is as dangerous of a receiver as any back.
-This fits well with the Panthers’ personnel and gives Cam Newton not only another weapon but someone to a pressure-relief valve.
+This fits well with the Panthers’ personnel and gives Cam Newton not only another weapon but a pressure-relief valve.

 Jonathan Stewart should remain the lead back on clear running downs and near the end zone.
 The best value McCaffrey offers fantasy owners is found in point-per-reception setups.
 There is so much to like in both the short and long term; he’s a No. 3 in PPR this year with RB2 potential, while dynasty leaguers can treat him as the second back to add in rookie drafts.